 Any student who receives the grade of "F" in any course (an Unsatisfactory Clinical Evaluation is the equivalent of an "F"), whose cumulative grade point average (GPA) falls below a 2.7 ("B-"), or who violates school policies will be given a written notice of Academic Probation.
-The student will be required to meet with the CEO/President (and if appropriate the Clinic Director) to discuss the issue, the effect a failed course will have on their time frame for completion of the program, and if they are competent in the operating body of knowledge required for graduation.
-The student may, at the discretion of the administration, be removed from the program for a period of one semester or until such time as the student can prove competence.
+The student will be required to meet with the President/CEO (and if appropriate, the Clinic Director) to discuss the issue, the effect a failed course will have on the student's time frame for completion of the program, and if the student is operating competently in the body of knowledge required for graduation.
+The student may, at the discretion of the administration, be removed from the program for a period of one trimester or until such time as the student can prove competence.

-Students may only be on probation for two semesters during the entire course of study.
+Students may only be on probation for two trimesters during the entire course of study.
 If the student continues to fail while under probation, does not raise their GPA, or continues to violate school policies, the student shall be placed on Academic Suspension (removed from all courses).